TN02/Azerbaijani-Road-Signs-Dataset/README.md

-# Azerbaijani-Road-Signs-Dataset
+# Road-Signs-Dataset

-The Azerbaijani Road Signs Dataset is a dataset that was assembled by combining various publicly available datasets and adding additional captured images.
+The Road Signs Dataset is a dataset that was assembled by combining various publicly available datasets and adding additional captured images from Baku, Azerbaijan.
+Main purpose was to detect the road signs in Baku.

 Annotations are in Pascal VOC format.
 Most of the images were labelled manually.